Urgency to Act: Unlocking Foster Youth Wellbeing

 Leadership Pipelines for Young Adults

-In 2024/2025, six NFYI program participants were offered internships on Capitol Hill, two became advisors on a documentary about foster care, one became a Youth Commissioner for Los Angeles County, and a dozen had opportunities to speak on panels, at conferences, and with the media around the country.
+From 2024-2026, eight NFYI program participants were offered internships on Capitol Hill, two became advisors on a documentary about foster care, four served as Youth Commissioners for Los Angeles County, and more than 30 had opportunities to speak on panels, at conferences, and with the media around the country.

 Engaging With Local Decisionmakers